CPA Educational Requirements

 The 150-Hour Rule

-One of the first things that needs to be considered when working towards the CPA credential is knowing what your state board of accountancy’s educational requirements are.
-Every state has different educational requirements that need to be met in order to sit for the CPA Exam and become a licensed CPA in that state.
+One of the first things to consider when working towards the CPA credential is what your state board of accountancy’s educational requirements are.
+Every state has different educational requirements that must be met to sit for the CPA Exam and become a licensed CPA in that state.
 It’s important to ensure that you’re fulfilling those requirements, so we recommend that you get in touch with your state board of accountancy early in the CPA process.

 There is something called the 150-hour rule that many states enforce as a requirement for CPA candidacy.
 This means that you’ll need to successfully complete 150 educational credit hours or units before sitting for the CPA Exam.